 Things to set and / or check:

 Do you have the active interface for packetbeat.interfaces.device?
-(Yes, en0 in my case.)
+(Yes, en0 in my case).

 Set setup.dashboards.enabled to true, to use the built-in dashboards.

 I set Kibana host to “10.0.0.22:5601” (the IP of my VM running the ELK container, which is different than the IP of the Mac on the local network).